 Sydney Festival controlled and created venues are designed to be as accessible as possible, and the Festival works with the management of hired venues to ensure the same where possible.
-Preference will be given to venues which are accessible to people who use wheelchairs.
-However, if the artistic vision of a project is compromised by not using a particular venue due to its inaccessibility, additional alternative accessible options will be explored and implemented.
+Preference will be given to venues which meet current accessibility standards.
+In instances where a venue has accessibility restrictions the Festival in line with community expectations will explore and implement, where possible, alternative accessible options.